 At the Sydney Golf Academy, we have a great team of experienced PGA accredited coaches providing our golf programs and golf lessons at Moore Park, available from 7am – 9pm, 7 days a week.
 The coaches’ schedules are staggered to enable us to have coaches available at a time that suits you, making the Sydney Golf Academy the best option for golf lessons in Sydney.

-We have seven PGA accredited teaching professionals here at the Sydney Golf Academy.
+We have nine PGA accredited teaching professionals here at the Sydney Golf Academy.
 Each professional brings different qualities both in terms of playing and teaching experiences, enabling you to best match a teaching professional to your needs and learning style – enabling Moore Park to provide you with the best group and private golf lessons in Sydney.
 Click on one to find out more about them.

 Bobby is fast earning a reputation as one of the best and most innovative/forward-thinking coaches in Sydney.
 He brings over 15 years of international experience to the SGA from his time playing professionally on the Sunshine Tour in South Africa, to his adventures studying and coaching in San Diego, Botswana, and Berlin.
 It was in Berlin that Bobby was fortunate enough to be mentored by an industry great in Simon Holmes, who has coached Major winners and golfing legends such as Seve Ballesteros, Nick Faldo, Ernie Els, Bernhard Langer and many more.
 Following on from his time in Berlin, he was then handpicked to teach golfers at sea for five years aboard the prestigious residential ship; The World.
 Upon settling in Australia in 2007, Bobby has spent time as Head Professional of St Michaels Golf Club before deciding that the SGA was the perfect environment to grow the game of golf.